 There is of course one more set of brackets, the round brackets at shift-9 and shift-0.
 Fear not; we'll get to those in a few more lessons.

-Here is your exercise.
+Ok, here is your typing exercise for the brackets.
 Don't forget to read those Principles for Effective Learning!